Script Enforcement and PowerShell Constrained Language Mode in WDAC App Control Policies¶

-This article explores some of the technical details of how to deploy a WDAC (Application Control) policy that uses Script Enforcement and forces PowerShell to run in Constrained Language Mode.
+This article explores some of the technical details of how to deploy an App Control policy that uses Script Enforcement and forces PowerShell to run in Constrained Language Mode.
 It expands aspects of this topic that are not covered enough in the official docs.

 Tip